-In relation to a separate pending litigation, two attorneys-Harry Zanville and Charles Collins-filed one FOIA three petitions request and rulemaking on behalf of "the interests of railwav workers, property owners, railroad corporation shareholders, and members of the public."
-The FOIA request, received by the FRA on February 2007, 20, requested information and documents under at least twenty-six separate items in six Shortly thereafter, FRA categories responded by letter with an assigned file number indication and an backlogged requests may result in a delayed response.
+In relation to a separate pending litigation, two attorneys-Harry Zanville and Charles Collins-filed one FOIA request and three petitions rulemaking on behalf of "the interests of railwav workers, property owners, railroad corporation shareholders, and members of the public."
+The FOIA request, received by the FRA on February 2007.
+20. requested information and documents under at least twenty-six separate items in six Shortly thereafter, FRA categories responded by letter with an assigned file indication number and an that backlogged requests may result in a delayed response.